dungates/DGThemes/README.md

 This is a personal package for themes and theme components for ggplot2, gt, and other tools as I discover and use them throughout R.

-The core theme: `theme_ipsum` (“ipsum” is Latin for “precise”) uses Arial Narrow which should be installed on practically any modern system, so it’s “free”-ish.
+The core theme: `theme_premium` (“premium” is Latin for “precise”) uses Tisa Sans Pro which should be installed on practically any modern system, so it’s “free”-ish.
 This font is condensed, has solid default kerning pairs and geometric numbers.
 That’s what I consider the “font trifecta” must-have for charts.
 An additional quality for fonts for charts is that they have a diversity of weights.
-Arial Narrow (the one on most systems, anyway) does not have said diversity but this quality is not (IMO) a “must have”.
+Tisa Sans Pro (the one on most systems, anyway) does not have said diversity but this quality is not (IMO) a “must have”.

-The following functions are implemented/objects are exported:
+The following functions for ggplot2 are implemented/objects are
+exported:

 Themes:

 -   `theme_duncan`: Open Sans, Fira Sans
--   `theme_ipsum`: Arial Narrow
+-   `theme_premium`: Tisa Sans Pro
--   `theme_ipsum_gs`: Goldman Sans Condensed
+-   `theme_premium_gs`: Goldman Sans Condensed
--   `theme_ipsum_es`: Econ Sans Condensed
+-   `theme_premium_es`: Econ Sans Condensed
--   `theme_ipsum_rc`: Roboto Condensed
+-   `theme_premium_rc`: Roboto Condensed
--   `theme_ipsum_ps`: IBM Plex Sans font
+-   `theme_premium_ps`: IBM Plex Sans font
--   `theme_ipsum_pub`: Public Sans
+-   `theme_premium_pub`: Public Sans
--   `theme_ipsum_tw`: Titilium Web
+-   `theme_premium_tw`: Titilium Web
 -   `theme_modern_rc`: Roboto Condensed dark theme
 -   `theme_ft_rc`: Dark theme based on FT’s dark theme (Roboto Condensed)

 Scales (that align with various themes):

--   `scale_color_ipsum`: Discrete color & fill scales based on the ipsum palette
+-   `scale_color_premium`: Discrete color & fill scales based on the premium palette
--   `scale_colour_ipsum`: Discrete color & fill scales based on the ipsum palette
+-   `scale_colour_premium`: Discrete color & fill scales based on the premium palette
--   `scale_fill_ipsum`: Discrete color & fill scales based on the ipsum palette
+-   `scale_fill_premium`: Discrete color & fill scales based on the premium palette
 -   `scale_color_ft`: Discrete color & fill scales based on the FT palette
 -   `scale_colour_ft`: Discrete color & fill scales based on the FT